 What is a LAN?

-Ethernet is commonly used in LAN networks.
-This is a type of network where a group of computers share a wired or wireless link to a server within a particular area.
+Local Area Networks (LANs) commonly use Ethernet.
+LANs a type of network where a group of computers shares a wired or wireless link to a server within a particular area.
 A LAN may consist of a few computers in your home, or hundreds of computers at a company’s main office.

 At home, you’ll use a LAN to connect different internet-powered devices to each other.
 Your printer, for instance, will be connected through a LAN to your computer.
 The LAN acts as a bridge between your devices so that you can access them all through your network.